 Hold on to your lightsabers folks, the latest installment in the Star Wars franchise hits theaters on Friday, December 15.
 Han Solo may be dead, but Luke Skywalker is back to train a young Jedi protégé and join the Resistance to do battle with the baddies of the First Order and patricidal maniac Kylo Ren.
 Go for the cartoonish morality tale made bigger than life with CGI but stay for the poignancy of watching Carrie Fisher's final film, in her most iconic role.
 May the force be with you, Princess Leia.

 Books+booze=every editor’s dream.
 After years of swooning over Hudson’s literary pub The Spotty Dog, we are happy to report that Kingston finally has its own very own bookstore/bar.
 The cleverly named Rough Draft, with its selection of new books, tap beers, and late night coffee service, is a welcome edition to the Stockade District.
-Recent Hudson Valley transplant and editor of BOMB magazine, Ryan Chapman, will host a pub-style literary trivia night, complete with drinking and heckling, on December 6.
+Recent Hudson Valley transplant and editor of BOMB magazine, Ryan Chapman, will host a pub-style literary trivia night, complete with drinking and heckling, one Wednesday a month.

 6. Delaware County